-- Our Thai golf ball facility received the “Green Star Award” from the Thai government, signifying excellence in environmental management, environmental best practices and community engagement.
+Our Ball Plant IV facility received the “Green Star Award” from the Thai government, signifying excellence in environmental management, environmental best practices and community engagement.

-- Continuing in 2021 is the Titleist Green Out Collection.
-These special edition hats and headcovers are designed and manufactured to include recycled materials.
+2021 saw the introduction of the Titleist Green out Collection.
+These special edition hats and headcovers were designed and manufactured to include recycled materials.

-- PG Golf, the Company's recycled golf ball subsidiary, has processed and resold over 37,000 tons of used golf balls since operations began in 1992, helping to put discarded rubber, surlyn and urethane prodcuts back into play.
+PG Golf, the Company's recycled golf ball subsidiary, has recovered, processed and resold over 39,000 tons of used golf balls since operations began in 1992, helping to put discarded rubber, surlyn and urethane products back into play.
 PG Golf employs numerous diving firms to recover golf balls from bodies of water and other hazards, recycles over 40 million golf balls per year collected from golf courses in 43 states, and in 2022, plans to install a new water recycling process that is expected to reduce water consumption by 6,000 gallons per day.

 Our associates are guided by our key beliefs of uncompromising integrity, values, and our constant respect for people.
 These key beliefs are vital to Acushnet’s success.
 To support this success, the Acushnet Company Supplier Citizenship Policy (the “Policy”) available here, establishes guidelines that respect human rights, workplace safety and protection of the environment. we are committed to responsible environmental practices some of which are available here.